jensjns/acf-leaflet-field/readme.txt

 == Changelog ==

 = 1.1.0 =
 * Added support for OpenStreetMap as tile-provider.
+This will be the new default tile-provider.
+* Switched to geoJson for data-structure.

 = 1.0.0 =
 * Migrated the plugin into field-template for v3 & v4 support.